Choosing the Appropriate V Die Opening for Bending on Press Brakes

 • Bend Quality: The final bend quality depends on this relationship.
 If the bend radius is not correctly determined and the ratios are not followed, the bends may become brittle or develop defects such as cracks.

 In general, determining the exact relationship between the bend radius and sheet thickness can be challenging.
-To make operating press brake machines easier, Bozorg Dayani Machinery’s experts have provided a table alongside the machine that includes these dimensions and ratios for your convenience.
+To make operating press brake machines easier, Grand Dayyani Machinery’s experts have provided a table alongside the machine that includes these dimensions and ratios for your convenience.
 This table is included later in this article.

 C: Practical Experience

 In addition to mathematical formulas, practical experience and recommendations from die manufacturers are usually useful in determining dimensions and ratios.
-Therefore, we recommend consulting with Bozorg Dayani Machinery’s experts when reviewing and selecting the appropriate press brake for your work to achieve the most ideal machine.
+Therefore, we recommend consulting with grand Dayyani machinery’s experts when reviewing and selecting the appropriate press brake for your work to achieve the most ideal machine.

 It should be noted that these rules and formulas are meant for initial calculations, and variations may be necessary depending on the material type and process.
 Nevertheless, these relationships provide a good starting point.